“Michael is brilliant in trials, gives excellent written advice, is very approachable and willing to help.”

 Between 2017 and 2019 he has completed secondments to the Bank of England’s Regulatory Action Division, and the Litigation and Enforcement Team acting in four complex and large-scale financial investigations into global banks.

-He appears before the High Court acting both for regulators and registrants, both to extend and challenge applications for interim orders.
+He appears frequently before the High Court acting both for regulators and registrants.

 Michael undertakes a wide range of commercial work.
 He regularly advises and advocates in high value cases concerning: breach of contract; interpretation of contracts; insurance indemnity disputes; loan agreements; misrepresentation and commercial debt.